diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

     }
 }
 ```
-You may have noticed that we didn’t set the number of map tasks.
+`You may have noticed that we didn’t set the number of map tasks`.
 The reason for this is that the number is equal to the number of splits that the input is turned into, which is driven by the size of the input and the file’s block size (if the file is in HDFS).

 The default reducer is Reducer, again a generic type, which simply writes all its input to its output:
 ```java